 Solo 401 (k)

 Those who are not in employment can still be part of the 401 (k) pension plan through the Solo 401 (K) scheme.
 This pension plan is available to sole proprietors whereby one makes a contribution as both the employer and employee.
 This plan has a higher contribution limit of up to $56,000 compared to the $19,000 limit in the normal 401 (k) plan.

 For both the 401 (k) and solo 401 (k), the contribution limit is higher for those who are 50 years and above.

 IRA (Individual Retirement Account)

 An individual retirement investment account allows one to save for his/her retirement while still enjoying tax advantage.
 The advantage of this account besides tax relief is that you can have it alongside the (k) accounts.
 It comes with a limit of $6000 per year as and $7000 if you decide to start your retirement planning in your 50s.

 IRA accounts allow you to invest in mutual funds, bonds, stocks, and other investments.
 One gets to make the investment decisions or pass this role to a professional whom they have hired.

 There are various IRA plans:

-- Simple IRA.
-A simple IRA is based on either a match of 3 % annual contribution by both the employee and the employer or a non-elective 2 % contribution made by the employer regardless of whether the employee contributes or not.
-This is the best retirement planning for business owners with unstable cash flow and has a limit of $13,000 and $16,000 for those over 50 years of age.
+- Simple IRA: This is based on either a match of 3 % annual contribution by both the employee and the employer or a non-elective 2 % contribution made by the employer, regardless of whether the employee contributes or not.
+This is the best retirement plan for business owners with unstable cash flow and has a limit of $13,000 and $16,000 for those over 50.

-- SEP IRA.
-The Simplified Employee Pension plan is a simplified pension savings plan available to small business employers with up to 100 employees who desire a retirement savings scheme for their employees but without complicated paperwork.
+- SEP IRA: The Simplified Employee Pension plan is a pension savings plan available to small business employers with up to 100 employees.
+It provides a retirement savings scheme for its employees but without complicated paperwork.
 An employer can either match their employee deduction or define an unmatched contribution.
-SEP has a limit of 25 % of $56,000 annual contribution as of the year.
+SEP has a limit of 25% of the $56,000 annual contribution as of the year.